Description

 Applying this definition to our asset in some examples:

-• The average time in days below previous high water mark over 5 years of iShares MSCI Global Select Metals & Mining Producers Fund is 194 days, which is greater, thus worse compared to the benchmark SPY (123 days) in the same period.
+• The average time in days below previous high water mark over 5 years of iShares MSCI Global Select Metals & Mining Producers Fund is 254 days, which is larger, thus worse compared to the benchmark SPY (119 days) in the same period.

-• Compared with SPY (177 days) in the period of the last 3 years, the average days below previous high of 260 days is greater, thus worse.
+• During the last 3 years, the average days below previous high is 369 days, which is greater, thus worse than the value of 89 days from the benchmark.

 Performance (YTD)